Menu

 Read More »

 This is Wayback Wednesday, your midweek blast from the past!
 From retrospectives of basketball games and their interesting features, to republished articles and looking at NBA history through the lens of the virtual hardwood, Wednesdays at the NLSC are for going back in time.
-This week, I’m sharing 30 fun facts about NBA Live 95, in honour of the PC version’s 30th Anniversary.
+This week, I’m taking a look back at a handful of minor inaccuracies – some of which involve Harold Miner – in NBA Jam TE for PC.

 Read More »